phouse512/blog/_posts/2017-01-27-go-pointer-receivers-vs-value-receivers.markdown

 Again, this example is very contrived and simple, but it gets the point across.
-Now that we want to update the original struct in question, we need to use a pointer receiver that passes in a pointer to the method.
+Now that we want to update the original struct in question, we need to use a pointer receiver that passes in the struct pointer to the method.

 ### why?

-You might be curious why Go is like this, but it makes sense once you understand that everything in Go is passed by value.
+You might be curious why the language is like this, but it makes sense once you understand that everything in Go is passed by value.
 Every struct you define, the basic types, and even things like pointers are all passed by value.
 In the case of pointers, while the pointer itself is passed by value, the address that